-Families hope loved ones can be found alive in capsized boat
+Coast Guard divers hope to reach 12 missing in capsized ship

 “I asked, ‘Who gave the orders’ and of course — silence,” she said.
 Cuyler said she’d told her husband-to-be that he shouldn’t be going out in such weather.
 “And he knew they shouldn’t have been going out.”

-Bell said it’s fortunate that rescuers know the deign of the vessel.
+Bell said it’s fortunate that rescuers know the design of the vessel.

 “It’s not like they’re diving an old wreck that’s dilapidated and falling apart, “ he said.
 “One of the things that you do have going for them, that is in their favor is that it was a working boat, so you would know the layout of the vessel.”